CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Long Run Experiment

-We find that \Name{} effectively exploits specific game mechanics to define novel skills.
-For instance, the \textit{Mines} level is initially in full darkness. \Name{} discovered the \texttt{MoveToEdgeOfLightLevel2} skill, rewarding the agent for moving to the edge of a lit area. \texttt{PlaceTorchAtEdgeLevel2} directly builds on this, rewarding the agent for first moving to the light edge, then placing a torch to extend the lit area's boundary.
-By repeatedly calling \texttt{PlaceTorchAtEdgeLevel2}, the agent is incentivised to illuminate the entire level, implicitly leading to broad exploration. \Name{} exploits this mechanic to define multiple skills requiring exploration of the \textit{Mines} level.
+\textbf{Results}: \Name{} discovers an average of 90 SHARPs, forming a structured curriculum that closely mirrors the natural progression of Craftax-Extended.
+The archive evolves from foundational \textit{Overworld} skills to increasingly complex skills spanning the \textit{Dungeon}, \textit{Mines} and \textit{Sewers} levels, which directly build on the growing hierarchical archive (\Cref{fig:found_archive}).
+We find that this progress is often driven by \Name{} directly exploiting environment mechanics to define unexpected and innovative behaviours.
+For example, in the dark \textit{Mines}, \Name{} discovers the \texttt{MoveToEdgeOfLightLevel2} SHARP, rewarding the agent for moving to the edge of a lit area. \texttt{PlaceTorchAtEdgeLevel2} directly builds on this, rewarding the agent for first moving to the light edge, then placing a torch to extend the lit area's boundary. \Name{} discovers that by using this SHARP as a prerequisite, the agent can be implicitly induced to perform exploration as it constantly alternates between moving to the edge of the light circle and placing down a new torch.

-Overall, \Name{} demonstrates a remarkable ability to effectively reason over the environment code, autonomously growing the skill archive following a sensible learning curriculum of meaningful SHARP skills.
-The goal-conditioned agent trained exclusively on rewards generated by \Name{} learned to solve complex goals that none of the pretrained and expert baselines managed to achieve, despite large-scale pretraining and access to environment and task-specific rewards.
-As the skills discussed here represent only a fraction of the skill archive generated by \Name, we provide the complete set of discovered skills in pseudo-code from one run in \cref{app:discovered_skills}.